deajan/pmOCR/README.md

     $ pmocr.sh --batch --target=pdf --skip-txt-pdf --delete-input /some/path
     $ pmocr.sh --batch --target=pdf --target=csv --suffix=processed /some/path

+## OCR Configuration

+pmOCR uses a default config stored in /etc/pmocr/default.conf You may change it's contents or clone it and have pmOCR use an alternative configuration with:

+    $ pmocr.sh --config=/etc/pmocr/myConfig.conf --batch --target=csv /some/path

 ## Service mode

 Service mode monitors directories and their subdirectories and launched an OCR conversion whenever a new file is written.